SpaceMonkey-MH/Unnamed_Project/Notes.md

 	for overlapping areas, but TME had two: the regular one, and the weapon.
 The dummies have the regular one, and the player has a melee weapon, but the TME has both, so it gets hits twice.
 I need to check if it is the regular one.
 Solved now.

+## - __2024/07/15:__
+	(cf line 228) The issue was that the attack_range was different from the radius of the weapon's CollisionShape2D.
+	Now, both are linked.
+But there is a different issue: if the attack_range is longer than the follow_range, the enemy starts attacking only after entering the follow_range, and continues after leaving it, which feels weird.
+Two possible solutions:
+		-> Adding state transition from wander to attack.
+That is clean, but a bit weird.
+Also, blocks potential shenanigans with varying enemy range, don't know yet if it is a big deal.
+		-> Link the follow_distance to the attack_range.
+I don't know what this does.
+	I think I'm gonna go with the first option.
+This is still weird, but less weird.